top of page

 Use Fans and Windows to Increase Airflow and Circulation

-We use industrial fans in our coops along with as many open windows as possible.
+We use industrial fans in our coops along with as many open windows as possible to keep air moving during the summer months.

 There are two styles of industrial fans, depending on the size of your coop and its set up.